 Institutional Review Board

-The work of the board will continue this living systems approach to create an engaging, flexible institutional review that is responsive to the dynamic needs of the Prescott College research communities across programs and interests.
-Socially and ecologically just language will be integrated into existing forms and new forms will be added to this site as they become available.
+The work of the Board will continue this living systems approach of creating a flexible, emergent, and engaging institutional review process, which are regenerative in nature.
+It is our goal to be responsive to the dynamic needs of the Prescott College research communities across programs and interests.
+Existing forms and new forms for researchers’ IRB involvement will be added to this site as they become available.

-- Review the IRB Flow Chart for your program for an overview of the IRB review process.
+- Review the Undergraduate Process Flow Chart to understand the graduate level IRB review process.

 - Complete the National Institute of Health (NIH) training on protecting human research participants.
 Successful completion of this training is a necessary step in the IRB process.
 Record your training certificate number.

 - Read and discuss the 20 Questions with a peer, mentor, or faculty member.
 These questions will help you become aware of issues to consider when doing research.
 It is helpful to write down your answers to the questions in preparation for completing the IRB research proposal form.